parkjin-nim/Traffic_sign_classification/README.md

 #### 2. Include an exploratory visualization of the dataset.

-First thing first.
-Let's look at how the data set look like.
+First, let's look at how the data set look like.
 Here is an exploratory visualization of the data set.
 And the observation is that input images has many issues such as viewpoint variations, lighting conditions (saturations, low-contrast), motion-blur, occlusions, sun glare, physical damage, colors fading, graffiti, stickers and low resolution.
 Above all, different lighting conditions seem to be the biggest issue.
 Some samples are so dark that anyone can hardly recognize.
 This variation may also be a problem for machines to learn.
 So, i'm going to deal with this issue later at the pre-processing section.

 ![alt text][image1]